 Puppy Girl has good “table” manners.
 While I put her filled food bowl in place beside her water bowl, she sits quietly on a nearby rug until I tell her, “Okay, you may eat now.”
 Only then does she go to her food and “dig in.”
 Isn’t she a good girl?

-A regime of daily tooth-brushing with toothpaste formulated for canines—never human toothpaste, which may contain ingredients harmful to dogs—is recommended for thorough doggy dental care--especially important when feeding your dog moist home-cooked food.
+A regime of daily tooth-brushing with toothpaste formulated for canines—never human toothpaste, which may contain ingredients harmful to dogs—is recommended for thorough doggy dental care—especially important when feeding your dog moist home-cooked food.
 Moist food will stick to the teeth and form tartar that hardens into plaque and causes gingivitis if not removed.
-Prevention is better than cure, since professional cleaning of a dog's teeth requires anesthesia and is costly.
-As a dog grows older, the idea of anesthesia is worrisome, as well.
+Prevention is better than cure, since professional cleaning of a dog's teeth requires anesthesia that can cause complications, and the procedure is costly.

 The amount to feed depends on the size, age, activity level, and breed of the dog.
-Ask your vet to recommend the appropriate amount of food intake per day, and don’t forget to factor in treats so your furry friend doesn’t get too many calories to maintain a healthy weight.
-I find it best to halve the daily allotment and feed two meals of the home-cooked food per day.
-This is in addition to her fruit-and-two-treats "breakfast."Remember--obesity isn’t any healthier for dogs than it is for humans.
+Ask your vet to recommend the appropriate amount of food intake per day.
+Don’t forget to factor in treats to maintain a healthy weight.
+Obesity isn’t any healthier for dogs than it is for humans.

 Don’t forget to thoroughly wash and rinse the food bowl after every feeding and the water bowl daily to prevent the growth of harmful bacteria.
 You wouldn't want to eat dinner off that dirty plate smeared with dried food you used at lunch, would you?
 You'd be surprised (then again, maybe you wouldn't) how many people never wash their dog's food and water dishes!